DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 Other uses for `componentWillMount()` includes registering to global events, such as a Flux store.
 If you Component needs to respond to global Native UI events, such as `window` re-sizing or focus changes, this is a good place to do it[^3].

 ## Component `render()`
+Now that we have pre-configured our component, we enter the first rendering of our content.
+As React developers, the `render()` method is the most familiar.
+We create Elements (generally via JSX) and return them.
+We access the Component `this.props` and `this.state` and let these values derive how content should be generated.
+When we access `this.state`, any changes we made during `componentWillMount()` are fully applied.

+Unlike any other method in the Life Cycle, `render()` is the one method that exists across multiple life cycle phases.
+It occurs here in Birth and it is where we spend a lot of time in Growth.
+In both cases, we have a core principal we should follow in `render()` when it comes to the life cycle.

+The principal is that we should never trigger another life cycle pass while in `render()`.
+What does that mean?
+That means we shouldn't call `setState()` nor query the Native UI.
+The reason why is if we do this kind of interaction in render, then it will kickoff another render pass.
+Which once again, triggers render which then does the same thing... infinitely.

+The React development tools are great at catching these kinds of errors and will generally yell at you if you do.

 ## Managing Children Components and Mounting